videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

     When a user searches for film                    type ("id=suggestion-search", "The Green Mile")

-We can tell from the low-level action on the right that it's `The Green Mile` but it would be nice to see that the step output on the left.
-To do this simply add the `$` parameter character to the method name i.e.
+The parameter value `The Green Mile` is missing from the step text on the left (although we can see it on the low-level action on the right).
+To include the values of parameters in the step output we simply add the `$` parameter character to the method name as follows: -

 ```java
     @Step